 Ingredients you need

-- Seasonings: Paprika, salt, black pepper,
+- Seasonings: Paprika, salt and black pepper.

 Step-by-step directions

-1. Place the chicken, breast side down, on a cutting board.
+- Butterfly the chicken.
+Place the chicken, breast side down, on a cutting board.
 Using poultry shears or a large, sharp knife, cut along each side of the backbone.
 Pull the chicken open slightly to cut the backbone out completely.
 Reserve for stock or discard.
 Turn the chicken breast side up and open it as flat as possible.
 Press down firmly to break the breastbone and flatten the bird.

-2. In a large container that can hold the butterflied chicken whisk together onion, garlic cloves, mustard, olive oil, black ale, paprika, salt and pepper.
+- Make marinade.
+In a large container that can hold the butterflied chicken whisk together onion, garlic cloves, mustard, olive oil, black ale, paprika, salt and pepper.
 Place butterflied chicken in to the marinade and coat both sides.

-3. Cover and refrigerate 5-6 hours, flipping chicken over to marinate evenly.
+- Marinate chicken.
+Cover and refrigerate 5-6 hours, flipping chicken over to marinate evenly.
 Remove chicken from the refrigerator 30 minutes prior to roasting.

-4. Roast at 425ºF for 45 minutes, or until a meat thermometer inserted into the thickest part of the thigh away from the bone registers 170º-175ºF.
+- Cook chicken.
+Roast at 425ºF for 45 minutes, or until a meat thermometer inserted into the thickest part of the thigh away from the bone registers 170º-175ºF.
 If chicken starts to burn, loosely cover with a sheet of aluminum foil.

 Recipe tips and FAQs